Onesso/Rent-Right-ui/README.md

 # Nav bar
 To build the navbar we'll have to create a new directory inside the src; Components

-inside the component dir create a new directory and add two files navbar.jsx and navabar,scss
+inside the component dir create a new directory and add two files navbar.jsx and navabar.scss
                                 a.  navbar.jsx - react code
                                 b.  navbar.scss - style code

+inside the navbar.jsx file we'll create a a menu icon and list of menus; this are to be displayed  only on small screens.

+still in the small screen the list of menu is placed absolute (inajificha) (position: absolute;) and it will only appear when the menu icon is placed.

+### condition onClicke

+on Clicking the menu navigation appears; useState to hold the values

+we should alternate the value of the clssName in that when True or False of the useState it takes the required class